Arnavdas/Market-data-extraction-sentimental-analysis/README.md

 Then I used nltk library as well as the regex library to capture the essential words for sentimental analysis, I specifically calculated:
   - postivity, negativity, uncertainity, polarity, constraining score
   - fog-index, complex word count, average sentence length, word count

+Note that as of now github doesn't render notebooks properly so you can take the links of these notebooks(just open the notebooks above and copy the link in the address bar) and paste it in [nbviewer](https://nbviewer.jupyter.org/) searchbar